harpribot/deep-summarization/README.md

 # Deep Summarization
+**NOTE - The codebase is still not compatible.
+I am getting issues, and am working to get this up and running.
+Stay Tuned.**
 Uses Recurrent Neural Network (LSTM and GRU units) for developing Seq2Seq Encoder Decoded model with and without attention mechanism for summarization of amazon food reviews into abstractive tips.

 ## Contents